Vehicle canopy: 2018 Human Horizons Concept H

 In October 2018, Human Horizons, the mother company of the HiPhi NEV brand revealed the Concept H, alongside the Concept A. The H is for Hypervelocity, and the concept features a set of butterfly doors with an additional canopy opening which the company calls the A.C.E.S. or Articulated Cabin Entry System, which moves part of the roof to make access easier.
 The idea was later transferred to the HiPhi X production car in the form of gull wing doors or what the company calls the NT door.

 Batmobile

 Various models of the Batmobile used in the production of the Batman films make use of the canopy door.

 Custom cars

 Bubble canopies are popular on some custom cars, most notably those by Ed Roth, such as the Orbitron, Road Agent and Beatnik Bandit.

 Lamborghini

-Lamborghini Egoista, the company's 50th anniversary celebration car, has this kind of door.
-It is designed to look like a fighter jet.Lamborghini Terzo Millennio, a futuristic electric concept car introduced by Italian automobile manufacturer Lamborghini and developed in collaboration with the Massachusetts Institute of Technology (MIT).
+The Lamborghini Egoista, the company's 50th anniversary celebration car, has a canopy door hinged at the front.

-Holden
+In fictional media

-Holden Hurricane, a concept car from 1969.
+The action-roleplaying video game expansion Cyberpunk 2077: Phantom Liberty features the Herrera Riptide, a retro-futuristic sports coupe vehicle that has a canopy door.